hyryel/com.unity.multiplayer.docs/docs/components/networkanimator.md

 ## Owner Authoritative Mode

 Usually, your project's design (or personal preference) might require that owners are immediately updated to any `Animator` state changes.
-The most typical reason would be to give the local player with instantaneous visual (animation) feedback.
+The most typical reason would be to give the local Player with instantaneous visual (animation) feedback.
 To create an owner authoritative `NetworkAnimator` you need to create a new class that's derived from `NetworkAnimator`, override the `NetworkAnimator.OnIsServerAuthoritative` method, and within the overridden `OnIsServerAuthoritative` method you should return false like in the example provided below:

 ```csharp
     public class OwnerNetworkAnimator : NetworkAnimator